NotAn127/SM64-PC-Port-WebGL/README.md

 Enjoy it while you can, probably lmao

-This one has more features than the dodo websites you see, I got it from this guy https://augustberchelmann.com/mario/
+This one has more features than the dodo websites you see from other people,

+I got the source from this guy https://augustberchelmann.com/mario/

+I changed it a bit